-Think you don’t have to prepare for the ACT or the SAT because you have top grades or a high GPA?
+Think you don’t have to prepare for the ACT or the SAT because you have good grades or a high GPA?
 You may want to rethink that strategy.
 Having a good GPA isn’t an indicator of how well you’ll do on the ACT or SAT.
 Here’s why:

 The Tests Test Differently

 The ACT or the SAT aren’t looking to test your knowledge on something.
-They’re not asking you to remember specific dates from history or recall the name of a painting you saw in art class.
+They’re not asking you to remember specific dates from history or recall the name of a painting you saw in your art class.
 These tests are designed to see how well you can think critically.
-Can you read a passage and answer in depth questions on what you read?
+Can you read a passage and answer in-depth questions on what you read?
 Can you understand what type of formula a math question is talking about without being told?
 They’re looking to test your logic and reasoning skills.